xintrea/LoLoSwitcher/readme.txt

   By default, LoLo Switcher is configured to switch two languages:

   - First language:
-    Left Shift clear press
+    Left Shift clean press
-    (clear Left Shift push and released without any other keys or modifier)
+    (clean push and release Left Shift without any other keys or modifier)

   - Second language:
-    Right Shift clear press
+    Right Shift clean press
-    (clear Right Shift push and released without any other keys or modifier)
+    (clean push and release Right Shift without any other keys or modifier)

-  ... and when switch languages, PC Speaker is produces short tone sound.
+  ... and when switch languages, PC Speaker is produces short tone sound with different frequence for each language.